 Our Shared Vision

-A shared vision of a Vermont early childhood education profession
+A national Unifying Framework is the core of a shared vision of a Vermont early childhood education profession

 informed by hundreds of Vermont early childhood educators through a consensus-based approach.